Week 8 instructor notes for an introduction to

 showers and storms of the past, including the 1833 "storm" when thousands per

-either of the following links to read about the latest news of a mass extinction
+- Go to the following link to read about the news of a mass extinction

 that occurred about 250 million years ago (even bigger than the Chicxulub